kerberos-io/documentation/content/vault/first-things-first/index.md

 - [Kerberos Hub](/hub/first-things-first/)
 - Kerberos Vault (remote forwarding)

 Every time an event is delivered, it will be consumed by the configured integrations.
-For example in case of a Kafka integration, you could build a Kafka consumer with custom application logic; a notification manager, a machine learning service, etc.
+For example in case of a Kafka integration, one can build a Kafka consumer with custom application logic; a notification manager, a machine learning service, etc.

 Find more information about events and integrations on [the integrations page](/vault/integrations).